 In light of all the scandals surrounding college athletics, there has been a lot of debate over the NCAA and the fairness of their rules.
 People defend the NCAA by pointing to the "free" education these athletes receive or by saying "there is nothing unfair with college being your career path to the NFL."
 They also cite other professions that require a college education.
 These arguments are misguided and miss the point.
 The NCAA is not unfair because it’s the most likely road to the NFL.
-It’s unfair because the NCAA and its member schools make billions (yes billions) of dollars off the blood, sweat, broken bones, and
+It’s unfair because the NCAA and its member schools make billions (yes billions) of dollars off the blood, sweat, broken bones, and concussions of student athletes.

 Comparing student athletes to medical school students or any other students is ridiculous.
 How much money do other students generate for their schools?
 Any other student, regardless of whether they're attending school on scholarship or not, can get a job while in school.
 There are no restrictions for other students to sell their likeness or other talents while in school.
 A student athlete getting any kind of job would be a violation of NCAA rules.